intelliw/hsy-api.portal/dev.api.sundaya.monitored.equipment/Getting Started.md

 ![Stacked bar graph format](/images/graph.stacked-bar-example.png)

 The example shows the following behaviour:
-- In the 1st hour all `enjoy` energy came from the battery (`store.out`).
+- In the 1st hour all `yield` energy came from the battery (`store.out`).
 - In the 2nd hour half came from battery and the other half from grid (`grid.out`).
 - In the 3rd hour all came from the grid.
 - In the 4th hour the sun starts delivering (`harvest`)
-- In the 10th hour harvest data is more than enjoy and the energy flows into store (`store.in`)
+- In the 10th hour harvest data is more than yield and the energy flows into store (`store.in`)

 Note: To query specific assets, API consumers can also filter requests by `category`, `subcategory`, and `productType` (in the request *Body*).